Sara Webb

-Sara Webb (born 1979) was an American professional ballet dancer and a principal dancer with the Houston Ballet (1997–2018).
+Sara Webb (born 1979) is an American retired professional ballet dancer and a former principal dancer with the Houston Ballet (1997–2018).

 Early life and education

 Webb was born in Dallas, Texas and raised in Henderson, Nevada.
 She received her early training at the Academy of Nevada Dance Theatre and at the Harid Conservatory in Boca Raton, Florida, from which she graduated in 1996 at the age of 17.
 She then attended the Houston Ballet Academy for one year, during which time she completed her senior year of high school via correspondence courses.

 Career

 Webb was invited to join Houston Ballet in 1997, at the age of 18.
 She was promoted to soloist in 2000 and to principal in 2003.

 She performed the lead roles in a number of Ben Stevenson’s classical productions, including Aurora and Blue Bird in The Sleeping Beauty, Juliet in Romeo and Juliet, Odette/Odile in Swan Lake, Kitri in Don Quixote, Swanilda in Coppélia, Alice and Tiger Lily in Alice in Wonderland, Cinderella in Cinderella, the pas de deux from Esmeralda, and both Sugar Plum Fairy and Snow Queen in The Nutcracker.
 Equally familiar with the work of other classical choreographers, she was featured in the lead roles in Sir Frederick Ashton’s La Fille Mal Gardée; Stanton Welch’s Swan Lake and Madame Butterfly; Sir Kenneth MacMillan’s Manon and Mayerling; Maina Gielgud’s staging of Giselle; and James Kudelka’s The Firebird.
 Trey McIntyre created and set on Ms. Webb the role of Wendy in his Peter Pan (2002) and the role of Thumbelina in The Shadow (2003).
 The role of Nikiya was created on Ms. Webb in Stanton Welch's 2010 staging of La Bayadère.